 (Image of PET Scan overlay above courtesy of Brian Fallon, MD, Columbia University)

-To date, LDA has awarded 238 educational grants, including 95 educational scholarships to the LDA/Columbia continuing medical education conferences.
+To date, LDA has awarded 145 educational grants.
+95 educational scholarships to the LDA/Columbia continuing medical education conferences were awarded.
 Other grants have been to groups from across the country and some to universities.
 Many of the grants were used to support the following types of activities: publications (including Compendium of Tick-Borne Disease: A Thousand Pearls, “Lyme Times,” “The Basics,” TX Lyme Disease brochure), school curriculum project, Lyme disease websites, distribution of materials to school nurses, host various educational projects in schools, support medical conferences including several offering CME awards, sponsor physicians for CME medical conferences, sponsor Lyme disease symposia, provide educational in-service meetings for schools, companies, and general public.

 Diagnosis/Treatment for children without insurance